 Zhuang Zi loved to teach through stories.
 The tales he created drew his students in, captured their imagination, and conveyed the Dao in unforgettable ways.

-This is another one of my favourites, wonderfully translated by Derek Lin in his book, The Tao of Happiness:
+This is another one of my favorites, wonderfully translated by Derek Lin in his book, The Tao of Happiness:

 The Mantis Hunts The Cicada